 Ted Bundy confessed before he was executed for multiple murders that addiction to pornography fueled his violent behavior.
 Many viewers of pornography claim that occasional viewing of nudity will not turn them into serial killers.
 True, only a small percentage of individuals who view pornography develop addictions that lead them to violent behavior.
-Pornography, however, does pose subtle dangers worth considering.
+Pornography addiction, however, does pose subtle dangers worth considering.

 In his book, The Centerfold Syndrome, psychologist Gary R. Brooks, Ph.D., identifies five principal symptoms of what he describes as a “pervasive disorder” linked to consumption of soft-core pornography like Playboy and Penthouse.

 Voyeurism – An obsession with looking at women rather than interacting with them.
 Brooks contends that the explosion in glorification and objectification of women’s bodies promotes unreal images of women, distorts physical reality, creates an obsession with visual stimulation and trivializes all other mature features of a healthy psychosexual relationship.

 Objectification – An attitude in which women are objects rated by size, shape and harmony of body parts.
 Brooks asserts that if a man spends most of his emotional energy on sexual fantasies about inaccessible people, he frequently will not be available for even the most intimate emotional and sexual moments with his partner.

 Validation – The need to validate masculinity through beautiful women.
 According to Brooks, the women who meet centerfold standards only retain their power as along as they maintain perfect bodies and the leverage of mystery and unavailability.
 And the great majority of men who never come close to sex with their dream woman are left feeling cheated or unmanly.